Swivel-Finance/swuniswap-v3/README.md

 After this initial liquidity allocation, the strategy continuously adjusts prices according to the factors discussed in the article above (Underlying Rates and Theta).

-Once every X seconds, orders expire and are replaced with newly updated quotes.
+Specifically, the strategy accomplishes this by ensuring orders are only valid for a limited time, and once expired are replaced with newly updated quotes.

 --------